rebel-tech/Rebel-Alliance-Tech-Manual/README.md

 https://www.deepdotweb.com/2013/10/28/updated-llist-of-hidden-marketplaces-tor-i2p/

-There are some new cryptocurrencies being worked on (namely ZeroCoin and Zcash) that attempt to build anonymity into the currency from start.
+There are some new cryptocurrencies being worked on (namely Zcoin and Zcash, implementing the ZeroCoin and ZeroCash protocols) that attempt to build anonymity into the currency from start.
 These are still fledgeling cryptocurrencies.
 Zcash conceals the amount of money sent in each transaction, whereas Zcoin does not.
 So Zcash is less prone to privacy timing attacks than Zcoin.
-On the other hand, this comes with a big tradeoff for Zcash, in the form of potentially undetected hyper-inflation in Zerocash’s money supply.
+On the other hand, this comes with a big tradeoff for Zcash, in the form of potentially undetected hyper-inflation in Zcash’s money supply.
+Zcash has the more famous developers.